 Usually, social host laws apply equally to homeowners, renters of property, or anyone else who provides alcohol to a guest who gets drunk and goes on to injure someone.
 Almost any occasion can give rise to social host liability, not just a party.

-Remember that not all states have social host liability laws, so if your situation is one where a host could be liable, you would want to check with a local lawyer to find out whether your state has this kind of law on the books.
 As a general rule, anyone who was injured by an intoxicated guest can bring a personal injury claim under these kinds of laws.

-There are two types of social host liability cases, first party and third party cases.
+There are two types of social host liability cases, first-party and third-party cases.
 Let's take a closer look at both.

 Recklessness is when a person is aware of and consciously disregards a substantial and unjustifiable risk that something unsafe will happen.

-An example of recklessness in a social host liability case might be if a host offers his/her guest another drink, knowing that the guest has already had quite a few, is acting tipsy, and has to drive home soon.
-In that situation, the host knew or should have known that giving the guest another drink was likely to be unreasonably safe, but he/she gave the guest another drink anyway.
+An example of recklessness in a social host liability case might be if a host offers a guest another drink, knowing that the guest has already had quite a few, is acting tipsy, and has to drive home soon.
+In that situation, the host knew or should have known that giving the guest another drink was likely to be unreasonably safe, but gave the guest another drink anyway.

 Alternatively, the social host liability law might only hold the host liable if the host knew (not "knew or should have known," but actually knew) that the guest was intoxicated.
-In that case, the host could try to escape liability by claiming that he/she simply didn't think the guest was drunk.
+In that case, the host could try to escape liability by claiming that they simply didn't think the guest was drunk.